Cat & Dog Teeth Cleaning in Tucson, AZ

 How Does Oral Health Affect Your Pet’s Organs?

 When tartar and plaque buildup on the teeth, the toxins they contain often seep under the gum line and into the bloodstream, wreaking havoc on the organs that then filter the blood, including the liver, kidneys, and heart, especially.
 The best way to prevent this from happening is to keep your pet’s mouth clean.
 This is not always a one-man job, though!
-For many pets, professional pet dental cleanings are necessary once in a while to make sure that their mouths are truly clean.
+For many pets, professional cat and dog teeth cleanings are necessary once in a while to make sure that their mouths are truly clean.
 It shouldn’t come as a surprise: after all, humans need professional dental cleanings twice a year too!

-Professional Pet Dental Cleanings
+Professional Pet Dental Cleanings in Tucson

 When we conduct our routine physical examinations—once a year for adult pets, twice a year for seniors—we also examine the oral cavity as a part of our complete nose-to-tail check.
 If we find an excessive amount of tartar and plaque built up on the teeth, we will prescribe a professional dental cleaning for your pet.